What to do after a Ransomware Attack?

 The following are the recommended ransomware response procedures that should be adhered to in case of an attack:

-This should certainly be on the top of the agenda in as far as curtailing a ransomware infection is concerned.
-It is usually done by separating all the devices connected to the network under scrutiny in order to prevent further infection.
+This should undoubtedly be on the top of the agenda as far as curtailing a ransomware infection is concerned.
+It is usually done by separating all the devices connected to the network under scrutiny to prevent further infection.

 Ensure Backup Security

-Data backups are arguably the most important components when it comes to system remediation and restoration.
-One should therefore ensure their safety in case of a ransomware attack since they are usually targeted by cybercriminals with a view of hindering system recovery processes.
-System backups should either be locked down or disconnected from the infected network until the ransomware challenge is resolved.
+Data backups are arguably the most critical components for system remediation and restoration.
+Therefore, one should ensure their safety in case of a ransomware attack since cybercriminals usually target them with a view of hindering system recovery processes.
+Therefore, system backups should either be locked down or disconnected from the infected network until the ransomware challenge is resolved.

 Deactivate Maintenance Tasks

-Maintenance tasks refer to actions which are usually performed routinely depending on the demands of the system in question.
-Such tasks if left running during a ransomware attack, could compromise the process of tracking down the source of the blitz under consideration.
+Maintenance tasks refer to actions that are usually performed routinely depending on the system’s demands in question.
+If left running during a ransomware attack, such tasks could compromise the process of tracking down the source of the blitz under consideration.

 Backup Infected Systems

-Any information found to be infected must be isolated and stored in a safe and secure manner.
-This should be done with a view of preventing avoidable loss of data during the process of decryption.
-Data that is not too important and sensitive at the moment can even be stored for longer periods of time until a suitable decryption tool is obtained.
+Any information found to be infected must be isolated and stored safely and securely.
+This should be done to prevent avoidable loss of data during decryption.
+Data that is not too important and sensitive can even be stored for extended periods until a suitable decryption tool is obtained.

 Identify the Type of Ransomware Used

 Identifying the ransomware used is extremely important as it usually aids ransomware specialists in finding out the loopholes in your system that may have allowed access.
 It also helps to facilitate the creation of an effective decryption tool as a remedy to the prevailing encryption.
-Finding out the infection source point as well as isolating the ransomware in question are two of the processes that aid in the identification of the malware used.
+Finding out the infection source point and isolating the ransomware in question are two of the processes that aid in identifying the malware used.

-It is every bit possible to recover fully from the effects of a ransomware attack.
-It however takes prompt and proactive action during and after the attack for the sais recovery to become a reality.
+It is possible to recover fully from the effects of a ransomware attack.
+It, however, takes prompt and proactive action during and after the attack for the sais recovery to become a reality.